senchalabs/docs-i18n/guides/events/README.md

 ## Firing Your Own Events

-Firing your own events is really simple - you can just call {@link Ext.mixin.Observable#fireEvent fireEvent} with any event name.
-In this case we'll fire an event called *myEvent* that passes two arguments - the button itself an a number between 1 and 100:
+Firing your own events is done by calling {@link Ext.mixin.Observable#fireEvent fireEvent} with any event name.
+In the following example we fire an event called *myEvent* that passes two arguments - the button itself and a random number between 1 and 100:

     @example
     var myButton = Ext.Viewport.add({